spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Update and Manage the MAAS Gateway

 Palette maintains the Operating System (OS) image and all configurations for the PCG.
 Periodically, the OS images, configurations, and other components need to be updated to resolve security or functionality issues.
-Palette releases updates when required, and informs you with an update notification on the gateway.
+Palette releases updates when required, and informs you with an update notification when you click on the gateway in the **Manage Cloud Gateways** page.

 Review the changes in the update notification, and apply the update when you are ready.